Cafe inspired by Mexican artist Frida Kahlo opens in downtown Fresno

 FRESNO, Calif.
-(KFSN) -- A colorful new cafe is now serving customers in downtown Fresno.
+(KFSN) -- A new cafe in downtown Fresno is using food, drinks, and art to bring alive Frida Kahlo's vibrant style.

+Frida Cafe's colorful range of drinks, beautifully colored pastries, and artistic decor are all inspired by the Mexican painter's love of bold, bright hues and intricate designs.

+Each of the signature drinks on their menu is a unique creation.

+You can try the 'Almond Citrus Latte', that comes topped with freshly shaved essence of orange, or the 'Smoked Vanilla Cinnamon' cappuccino layered with cinnamon dust.
+The Mayan Xoco is a sweet-spicy Mexican chocolate drink infused with crushed red chili and cinnamon sticks.
+And the creamy, earthy 'Agave Chai' can be ordered hot or iced by tea lovers.

+The cafe also serves a variety of pan dulces - light and airy Mexican sweet breads - each in different hues to fit the theme, from striped cuernos (shaped like croissants) to pink and teal or chocolate-colored conchas (shaped like seashells).

-The grand opening for the Frida Cafe was held on Monday inside the Los Panchos Mexican Restaurant on the corner of Fulton and Tulare Streets.
+The cafe held its grand opening on Monday morning at its location inside Los Panchos Mexican Restaurant on the corner of Fulton and Tulare Streets.

 Cafe inspired by Mexican artist Frida Kahlo opens in downtown Fresno